 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

-Under certain circumstances, you have various rights in relation to your personal data under data protection laws.
-If you wish to exercise any of these rights, please contact us using the details at the start of this notice.
+to exercise any of these rights, please contact us using the details at the start of this notice.

 You will not have to pay a fee to access your data or exercise any of your other rights, but please note that we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in these circumstances.